tbprojects/kittensApp/README.md

 4. Implement fetching comments for a certain kitten.
 Assume there is `/kittens/:id/comments` endpoint.
     * implement `fetchComments` method in kitten model... and test it.
     * display comments in the `/kittens/:id` view
+5. Implement "What does the kitten say?" feature
+    * add "Kitten says..." button in `kittens/index.html`.
+    * fetch json data from `/kittens/says` which would contain `{message: 'string'}`.
+You may use Restangular customGET.
+    * use `SweetAlert` service to display message.
+    * add custom route in `fake_custom_routes.js` to mock `/kitten_says` API endpoint.
+It should return random sounds, like 'meow', 'purr', 'hiss', 'yowl'...